 (R.C.
-3314.22; conforming change in R.C.
-3314.08(N))
+3314.22; conforming changes in R.C.
+3314.08(L))

-Continuing law provides that each child enrolled in an Internet- or computer-based community school (e-school) is entitled to a computer supplied by the school.
-It also provides that if more than one child living in a single residence is enrolled in the school, at the option of the parent, the school may supply less than one computer per child, as long as at least one computer is supplied to the residence.
+Current law provides that each child enrolled in an Internet- or computerbased community school (e-school) is entitled to a computer supplied by the school.
+It also provides that if more than one child living in a single residence is enrolled in the school, at the option of the parent of those children, the school may supply less than one computer per child, as long as at least one computer is supplied to the residence.
 The parent may amend the decision to accept less than one computer per enrolled child anytime during the school year.
-In that case, the school must, within 30 days of the parent's notice, provide any additional computers requested by the parent, up to one computer for each child enrolled in the school.
-The wording of the law prior to this act appeared to contemplate a waiver by a student's parent of the entitlement to one computer per child or to any computer at all supplied by the school.
+In that case, the school must within 30 days of the parent's notice provide any additional computers requested by the parent, up to one computer for each child enrolled in the school.10 It appears, thus, the law contemplates waiver by a student's parent of the entitlement to one computer per child or to any computer all supplied by the school.

-The act establishes an explicit statutory mechanism for a parent to waive the entitlement altogether and thereby receive no computer at all, and for the school to record that waiver.
-Under the act, both the parent and school must set forth the waiver in writing, with both parties attesting that there is a computer available in the child's residence with sufficient hardware, software, programming, and connectivity so that the child may fully participate in all of the learning opportunities offered to the child by the school.
-The parent may amend the waiver at any time.
-If the parent elects to receive a computer, the school must supply it within 30 days.
+The bill provides a statutory mechanism for a parent to waive that entitlement altogether and thereby receive no computer at all, and for the school to record that waiver.
+Under the bill, both the parent and school must set forth the waiver in writing, with both parties attesting that there is a computer available in the child's residence with sufficient hardware, software, programming, and connectivity so that the child may fully participate in all of the learning opportunities offered to the child by the school.
+The parent may amend or rescind the waiver at any time.

 The school and the parent must retain a copy of the waiver.
 The school also must immediately submit a copy of the waiver to the Department of Education Office of Community Schools.
-Finally, the school must notify the Office of Community Schools of any parent's decision to amend the waiver.
+Finally, the school must notify the Office of Community Schools of any parent's decision to amend or rescind the waiver.